Interior Impact Image DesktopInterior Impact Image Mobile

 Retention & Completion

-• Between Fall 2013 and Fall 2021, an average of 61% of first-time, full-time CTX freshman returned for their second year.
+• Between Fall 2017 and Fall 2022, an average of 63% of first-time, full-time freshman returned for their second year (fall-to-fall persistence).

 Licensure, Certification & Post-Graduate Activities